privacyguides/privacyguides.org/docs/ai-chat.md

 ![DuckDuckGo logo](assets/img/ai-chat/duckai.svg){align=right}

 **DuckDuckGo AI Chat** is a web frontend for AI models.
 It is made by the popular [search engine provider](search-engines.md) of the same name.
+It is available directly on [DuckDuckGo](https://duckduckgo.com), [duck.ai](https://duck.ai), or [DuckDuckGo onion site](https://duckduckgogg41xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat).

 DuckDuckGo give you access to open-weights models from Meta and Mistral, as well as proprietary models from Anthropic and OpenAI.
+We strongly recommend youse open-weights models, because for those, no chat history is stored by Together.ai, the AI cloud platform DuckDuckGo uses to provide those models.
-To protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.
+Furthermore, to protect your IP adress and prevent fingerprinting, DuckDuckGo proxies your chats through their servers.

 [:octicons-home-16: Homepage](https://duck.ai){ .md-button .md-button--primary }
 [:simple-torbrowser:](https://duckduckgogg42xjoc72x3sjasowoarfbgcmvfimaftt6twagswzczad.onion/chat){ .card-link title="Onion Service" }